14.1 C

 Option E( I chose)- Most viable, solves many problems, and goes well with case facts

 a) will enable the doctor to use the utility of the vehicle and drive it to the fullest till he himself finds it nonviable anymore.
-Plus due to maintenance, the doctor himself may not want to drive it daily but rather use it as an enthusiast on weekend.
+Plus due to maintenance, the doctor himself may not want to drive it daily but rather use it as an enthusiast on weekends.

 b) will enable the secretary and doctor both to use a single car to the office instead of two (thus well helping the environment through the logic of carpooling).

-c) will ensure that both secretary and doctor are on time to the office and on the right schedule (any doctor here can tell how important is a secretary for his daily medical work).
+c) will ensure that both the secretary and doctor are on time to the office and on the right schedule (any doctor here can tell how important is a secretary for his daily medical work).

 d) Actually be practically explained to the doctor that it is better to use something for 2 days rather than 7 (something people trying to lose weight can agree- if you are trying to lose weight you always start with small deficits rather than completely overkill yourself)